NoelM/noelm.github.io/content/posts/zig_threading/index.md

 }
 ```

 Each thread runs a function `isPrimeRoutine`.
-This function reads a queue, tests the queued values, and returns when the queue is empty.
+The function reads a queue of integers, tests the queued integers, sends the test result,
+and finally returns when the queue is empty.

 ```zig
 pub fn isPrimeRoutine(int_to_test: *U64Queue, int_prime: *U64Queue) void {